How a finance degree can put you on the path to a career as a real estate broker

 The job duties of a real estate broker include:

-• Promoting properties and the brokerage business through ads, listing services, and other marketing channels
+• Promoting properties and the brokerage business through ads, listing services, and other marketing channels;

-• Hosting open houses and taking prospective buyers on private showings to view different properties
+• Hosting open houses and private showings;

-• Providing clients with advice on market conditions and guidance on developing a competitive purchase or sale price
+• Providing clients with advice on market conditions and guidance on developing a competitive purchase or sale price;

-The career of a real estate broker might be a good fit if you want to help clients and take on a leadership role.
 Even though home buyers and sellers aren’t always required to work with a broker, a majority opt to do so.
 Brokers can offer valuable advice about real estate market trends, mortgage rates, and negotiation tips while helping prospective buyers navigate complicated processes.
-You’ll thrive in this role with the ability to communicate effectively and provide a positive client experience.
-In a survey by the Occupational Information Network (O*NET), 100% of real estate brokers reported communicating with email and phone calls every day.
-Face-to-face meetings and property tours are also a large part of the job.

-How Much Does a Real Estate Broker Make?
+Skills Required as a Real Estate Broker

 Real estate brokers’ earnings can vary considerably, depending on the number of hours they work, the types of properties they specialize in, and the current market values.
 Experience also plays a significant role in compensation.
-Brokers earn a majority of their income from commission, so they often start to earn more once they gain experience and expand their client network.
+Brokers earn a majority of their income from commissions, so they often start to earn more once they gain experience and expand their client network.

-However, the BLS reports that, in May 2019, the median annual salary for real estate brokers was $59,720.
-The top 10% of earners — likely those working in luxury markets — made more than $151,660.
+However, the BLS reports that, in May 2021, the median annual salary for real estate brokers was $62,010.
+The top 10% of earners made more than $176,080, while the bottom 10% earned less than $30,470.

 How Do You Become a Real Estate Broker?